 - CONVINCING: IT takes a strong CIO to convince management to continue IT investment to maintain that nimble state.
 Unfortunately, many executives see that once IT reaches that state of "can do it," now want to start to milk the process but stop the IT investment.
 IT efficiency and effectiveness is an ever evolving state and sometimes it takes larger and not incremental investments to reach desired positions.

-- ANALYTICS: Better and efficient business analytics can provide visibility into the business and certain kind of trends can be seen and early decision can be made in order to launch new services, tariff changes, improvement in the services.
+- ANALYTICS: Better and efficient business analytics can provide visibility into the business and certain kind of trends can be seen and the early decision can be made in order to launch new services, tariff changes, improvement in the services.
 Being an integral part of the business unit(s) planning and budget processes, so the CIO has a clear understanding of the revenue drivers

 - PROFIT: How can CIO help a business to improve net (profit).
 Improving revenue alone without improving net will not be enough as stakeholders will be more interested to see how much net generated from the business rather than revenue.
 The key question is what will improve the top line and at the same time decrease expenses to improve the bottom line.
-CIO can help business to improve net, by reducing cost of doing business by keeping cost down while at the same time maximizing its output so when the business revenue increase, IT cost remain the same which will improve net.
+CIO can help business to improve net, by reducing the cost of doing business by keeping cost down while at the same time maximizing its output so when the business revenue increase, IT cost remain the same which will improve net.

 - “COMMERCIAL”: A good CIO needs to be "commercial" and has some market expertise and business unit managers need back to back KPIs with the CIO on applications/service deliveries, so the organization sees "wholeness” and IT makes contribution cross-organization:

 • The readiness of IT for business initiatives.
 IT should be highly available and efficient internally that It should take minimum time to market.